 Probiotics promote healthy gut function, which aids in relieving some of these very common problems pregnant women face.
 Probiotics shown to support healthy bowel movement include: Bifidobacterium bifidum, Bifidobacterium lactis, Bifidobacterium longum, Lactobacillus casei, Lactobacillus plantarum, and Lactobacillus rhamnosus (4).
 I like this Bifidobacterium supplement.

 BPA is everywhere, and it's not good for your baby.
 Unfortunately, we're likely exposed to it fairly regularly, and while pregnant, that means your baby is too.

 In the developing fetus, estrogen controls the development of the brain, the reproductive system and many other systems.
 Xenoestrogens, like BPA, can duplicate, block or exaggerate hormonal responses.
 This is very concerning for parents because some animal studies report ill effects in fetuses and newborns exposed to BPA.

 Recent studies suggest BPA may also be linked to obesity by triggering fat-cell activity (6).

 There are two probiotics, Bifidobacterium breve and Lactobacillus casei, shown to reduce intestinal absorption of BPA by carrying it out of your digestive system (7).

 What Foods Contain Probiotics?

 Probiotics are most often found in fermented foods.
 The most common sources include yogurt and yogurt drinks, kefir (a fermented milk drink), miso, tempeh, sauerkraut, kimchi and kombucha drink.
 Here are some of my favorite gut nourishers.
-Consider making your own Greek yogurt, Kefir, Non-dairy yogurt, or Kombucha with your very own culture starter kit.

 How To Take A Probiotic Supplement